Gulshan-gaur/NAUniSeq/README.md

 # Phylogeny Analysis Code Repository

 This repository contains code for analyzing phylogenetic data using a combination of network analysis, seedmer creation, and unique sequence generation.
 The code is implemented in Python and utilizes various libraries for data processing and analysis.
-### *Ensure Docker and Mongodb services are running and For windows user, run the docker command in Powershell as Admin*
+### *Ensure Docker and Mongodb services are running and For windows user, use Powershell as Admin*

 ## Usage